 The Dough It Yourself Pizza Kit is now available via the Fratelli Grocer website.
 Customers can pick up from Fratelli Fresh Manly, or have their purchases delivered to their home.

 Cheese delivered with love – across Australia

-Award-winning Melbourne cheese producer That’s Amore Cheese has gone national, expanding its delivery service so that Australians across most of the country can now enjoy the full That’s Amore range of cheeses, deli items, pantry essentials, hampers, cannoli, pizzas and hampers delivered straight to their door.
-That’s Amore already supplies many of Australia’s best restaurants and cafes, and a Victorian delivery service was launched in March last year.
-The team is now delighted to make delivery available nationally.
+Melbourne cheese producer That’s Amore Cheese has gone national.
+The award-winning Aussie food business is expanding its home delivery service so Australians across the country can now enjoy the full That’s Amore range.
+These include cheeses, deli items, pantry essentials, hampers, cannoli, pizzas and hampers.

-That’s Amore delivery is available in Victoria, NSW, the ACT, Queensland, WA and South Australia.
-To browse the range and check if delivery is available in your area, head to thatsamorecheese.com.au
+That’s Amore delivery is available in Vic, NSW, ACT, Qld, WA and SA.
+To browse the range and check if delivery is available in your area, click here.

 This week, Eativity found out how you can snack like an Olympic athlete, and shared some deliciously different matcha-based treats.
-We also dug deep on the current debate that’s raging around the labelling of plant-based meats, and discovered the next big thing in milk alternatives.
+We also dug deep on the current debate that’s raging around the labelling of plant-based meats.
+Plus, we discovered the next big thing in milk alternatives.
 Finally, if COVID is really getting you down, we’ve offered some cheering advice on how you can grow your way through lockdown by getting back to nature.

 Want to stay up to date with all the latest Aussie food news?
 Sign up to our newsletter in the box below, and follow us on Facebook and Instagram.
 We’ve got more good food news to inspire you next week, so stay tuned!